iPhone Xs vs iPhone X: Which of the Apple Flagships Should You Buy?

 iPhone Xs vs iPhone X: Price

-The iPhone Xs is newer and, therefore, costs more.
-For example, a 64GB iPhone Xs costs £999 whereas you can pick up a 64GB iPhone X for £790.
+The iPhone Xs is a newer phone and, therefore, still costs a little more.
+For example, a 64GB iPhone Xs costs around £254 whereas you can pick up a 64GB iPhone X for £229.
+There isn’t much of a cost difference, but it adds up.

 You’d need to be an Apple expert to be able to differentiate the iPhone Xs and iPhone X based on appearance.
 They’re both very similar in terms of design, with no home button or TouchID and the small notch still remains.